kiwiploetze/TwitchIntegrator/README.md

 ##Config file location##
 ###Windows###
 ```
-C:\Users\<username>\AppData\Local\Colossal Order\Cities_Skylines\Addons\Mods\TwitchIntegrator\config.txt
+C:\Users\<username>\AppData\Local\Colossal Order\Cities_Skylines\Addons\Mods\TwitchIntegrator\TwitchIntegrator.conf
 ```

 ##Detailed instructions##
-* Configure the Mod via the config.txt
-  * The format of the config file is JSON
-  * The "user" value should be your Twitch Name (Default: "gronkh")
-  * The "*Adds" are some suffix lists for each building category and the roads which will be appended randomly to the viewers name (Default: Some typical german suffixes)
-  * The "updateRate" is a number, which indicates how many simulation ticks should be waited before new viewer names will be added to the internal list.
-If you don't want an update set the value to "-1".
+* UpdateRate is a number which indicates how many simulation frames shoul be waited until an viewer update is performed
+* If you don't want an update set the UpdateRate to -1
+* Configure the Mod either by the built-in option menu or the config file
+* Config file syntax:
+	* <key>: <value>
+	* <value> of *Adds is a comma separated list

 The Mod is based on the functional idea of Andrew Wu's WufireNameGenerator: https://github.com/wufire/CitiesSkylinesBuildingNameGenerator